 5. Introduce a new master suite

-A suite that combines sleeping, bathing and dressing areas is the ultimate must-have in a busy family home.
+A master suite that combines sleeping, bathing and dressing areas is the ultimate must-have in a busy family home.
 Master suites are not only highly desirable, they’re also the perfect solution for repurposing an awkward set of rooms that don’t quite work as separate spaces.
 You needn’t combine three rooms into one, either – a cleverly planned dressing room, bathroom and bedroom within two existing rooms can work just as well

 If yours is a period property, it is likely that there’s already a bedroom next to the master bedroom that you can knock through to, and use as the en suite/dressing room.
 Or, if you have a large landing, you may be able to erect a partition and doorway to make a small lobby leading to both rooms.